26 Fun Facts About Croatia

 Dubrovnik (Shutterstock)

-16. The most famous of which is the Old City of Dubrovnik, known as the ‘Pearl of the Adriatic’ which has been an important Mediterranean sea power since the 13th century.
+15. The most famous of which is the Old City of Dubrovnik, known as the ‘Pearl of the Adriatic’, which has been an important Mediterranean sea power since the 13th century.

-18. In Zagreb, Croatia’s capital, there is a Museum of Broken Relationships which displays mementoes left over from former relationships.
+17. In Zagreb, Croatia’s capital, there is a Museum of Broken Relationships which displays mementos left over from former relationships.
 Exhibits include a toaster stolen so an ex could never make toast again to a suicide note from somebody’s mother.

-19. On the island of Susak, women wear a traditional skirt called the kamizot which is believed to be the shortest folk costume in Europe, preceding the mini skirt by over 100 years.
+18. On the island of Susak, women wear a traditional skirt called the kamizot, which is believed to be the shortest folk costume in Europe, preceding the mini skirt for over 100 years.

-20. Croatia has 21 elements on the UNESCO List of Intangible Cultural Heritage – only six countries – China, France, Japan, South Korea, Spain and Turkey – have more.
+19. Croatia has 21 elements on the UNESCO List of Intangible Cultural Heritage, and only six countries – China, France, Japan, South Korea, Spain, and Turkey – have more.
 Elements include lacemaking, gingerbread craft and falconry.

-21. Before Croatia joined the Euro in 2023, its former currency kuna was named after a rodent.
-Kuna is the Croatian word for marten – a valuable pelt which was used for trade in the middle ages.
+20. Before Croatia joined the Euro in 2023, its former currency kuna was named after a rodent.
+Kuna is the Croatian word for marten – a valuable pelt that was used for trade in the Middle Ages.

 22. Plitvice Lakes National Park is Croatia’s most popular single natural attraction.
 The mineral-rich waters appear bright turquoise along an 8km (5 miles) series of 16 lakes and waterfalls surrounded by dense forests and hills.